Gapped Goldstones at the cut-off scale: a non-relativistic EFT: A benchmark model: the linear triplet

 Consider the following renormalizable Lagrangian for an $O(3)$ triplet $\bm\Phi$ in four spacetime dimensions:

 where $\lambda>0$, and we do not make any assumptions on the sign on $m^2$.
 The classical field configuration that realizes the desired symmetry breaking pattern is

 where $(Q_i)_{jk}=-i\epsilon_{ijk}$ are the generators in the defining representation of $SO(3)$.
 If $m^2>0$ then spontaneous symmetry breaking happens only for $\mu^2 > m^2$.
 The state described by this configuration is indeed at finite density for the charge $Q_3$, as one can check by computing the corresponding Noether's current.
-Moreover, since it depends explicitly on time, this vacuum expectation value {(VEV)} breaks both boosts and time translations.
-On top of that, it also breaks the internal $O(3)$ symmetry down to $\mathds{Z}_2$ corresponding to $\Phi_3 \to - \Phi_3$, but preserves the combination $\bar H = H + \mu Q_3$.
+Moreover, since it depends explicitly on time, this vacuum expectation value {(VEV)} breaks both boosts and time translations.\footnote{{Note that the VEV~\eqref{eqTripletVEV} also breaks Galilei boosts in the non-relativistic limit.
+This can be seen in different ways.
+Most simply, since it singles out a particular reference frame, boosts must be broken regardless on whether one is considering Lorentz or Galilei.
+Equivalently, one can notice that both groups feature the same number of charges, while this theory preserves a smaller number of them.
+Or, more explicitly, we have that, under a boost with velocity $\bm v$, the phase transforms as $\psi \to \psi + t\bm{v} \cdot\bm{\nabla}\psi - \frac{\bm{v}\cdot\bm{x}}{c^2}\partial_0\psi + \frac{1}{2}\frac{v^2}{c^2}t\partial_0\psi + \mO(1/c^4)$, and hence the chemical potential ($\mu\sim m c^2$~\cite{Nicolis:2017eqo}) transforms under non-relativistic boosts ($c\to\infty$) as $\mu t \to \mu t - m\bm{v}\cdot\bm{x}+\frac{1}{2}mv^2t$, making the VEV not invariant.}} On top of that, it also breaks the internal $O(3)$ symmetry down to $\mathds{Z}_2$ corresponding to $\Phi_3 \to - \Phi_3$, but preserves the combination $\bar H = H + \mu Q_3$.
 This is then precisely {a setup where} the charge at finite density does not commute with other broken charges.

 Before studying the full spectrum, let us give a simple {argument for} the existence of gapped Goldstones.
 Starting from the configuration~\eqref{eqTripletVEV} and performing, say, a {small rotation along $Q_1$, one obtains another solution, where the third component of the triplet oscillates with precisely frequency $\mu$: $\delta\Phi_3(x)=-\phi_0 \sin\mu t$}.
 The existence of a mode {with energy $\mu$ when at rest is therefore dictated by $SU(2)$.} This is parallel to what happens with a rotation generated by $Q_3$, which instead ensures the existence of a gapless mode. {At the same time, this {provides an intuitive argument for} why gapped Goldstones are free when they are at rest: their zero-mode corresponds to nothing but a global transformation.}\footnote{Note that, at infinite volume, the action of the global charges is not defined, and consequently neither is the zero-mode.
 Strictly speaking one should work at finite volume, {and add an infinitesimal perturbation explicitly breaking the symmetry before taking the infinite volume limit \cite{BraunerNonRelNGB,Weinberg2}.}}